Architecture of London: Other Victorian styles

-The Industrial Revolution: railway and iron-framed architecture
+The Industrial Revolution: railway, iron-framed and industrial architecture

 The Industrial Revolution which began in Britain in the late 18th and early 19th century created a great deal of new building types and infrastructure that were a product of the new industries and technologies that it produced.
 The most obvious example of this was the arrival of the railways which greatly transformed the cityscape and structure of London.
 The first railway to be built in London was the London and Greenwich Railway, a short line from London Bridge to Greenwich, which opened in 1836.
 This was soon followed by great rail termini which linked London to every corner of Britain.
-These included Euston station (1837), Paddington station (1838), Fenchurch Street station (1841), Waterloo station (1848), King's Cross station (1852), and St Pancras station (1868).
+These included Euston railway station (1837), Paddington railway station (1838), Fenchurch Street station (1841), Waterloo railway station (1848), King's Cross railway station (1852), and St Pancras railway station (1868).

 London also became the first city in the world to have an underground railway system.
 With traffic congestion on London's roads becoming more and more serious, proposals for underground railways to ease the pressure on street traffic were first mooted in the 1840s, after the opening of the Thames Tunnel in 1843 proved such engineering work could be done successfully.
 Begun in 1860 and completed in 1863, the Metropolitan Railway inaugurated the world's oldest mass transit system, the London Underground; it was created by the cut-and-cover method of excavating a trench from above, then building reinforced brick walls and vaults to form the tunnel, and filling in the trench with earth.
 Some of the original underground station architecture from the Metropolitan Railway still survives at Baker Street tube station complete with a brick arched roof with vents to ventilate the steam from the original Victorian locomotives.